 And this is fine because A) it helps him make sure he gets that pivot foot flush against the rubber, and B) it doesn’t work against his ability to get good rhythm and momentum.

 (Notice how he gets that early weight shift and really leads with his hips)

 Again, the big difference between the windup and the stretch is that little rocker step at the beginning.
 You want to be able to get that pivot foot positioned up against the rubber when you go into your leg lift.

 And finally, a little side note… And this one’s not for beginners.
 But if you’ve ever seen him pitch, you know that one of the things that makes Sonny Gray so effective is that nasty curveball (to go along with a really good fastball).
 Absolute Hammer!

 Do you work with young pitchers?
-CLICK BELOW for a FREE Youth Pitching Lesson Framework
+CLICK BELOW for a complete Youth Pitching Lesson Framework